 Whether you decide to make the detour or not, continue eastwards along Hwy 163 to Bluff, then take a left on Hwy 191 to Blanding.

-Driving Time – It takes 1 hour 30 minutes to drive from Monument Valley to Blanding, plus an additional 90 minutes for the Muley Point detour and 1-hour for the Valley of the Gods.
+• Driving Time: It takes 1.5 hrs to drive from Monument Valley to Blanding, plus an additional 90 minutes for the Muley Point detour and 1-hour for the Valley of the Gods.

 Today was one of the highlights of our entire trip.
 Although our final destination is Moab, we spent the day in the Needles section of Canyonlands National Park.